randruc/Lazuli/README.md

 are also known to be used on Arduino boards.
 Applications written on top of Lazuli RTOS suit industrial systems as well as hobbyists creations.

+Lazuli RTOS is distributed in its source code form, to be built and statically linked with your own project sources.
+This allows the kernel to be statically configured, and benefit from compiler optimizations.

 The project is hosted on GitHub at https://github.com/randruc/Lazuli